-It will increase reliability and reduce the number of homes and businesses in the area which currently rely on a single pipeline for all their water needs.
+It will increase reliability and reduce the number of homes and businesses which currently rely on a single pipeline for all their water needs.

-We’re currently identifying the likely routes for these pipelines and considering timescales for delivery.
+Our teams have been identifying the preferred route for the pipelines and considering timescales for delivery.

 We will work hard to keep the impact on communities along the route, and the environment, to a minimum.